 A will has no real affect on estate taxes.
 Certain trusts allow you to transfer your money and property to a trust, so those assets won’t be considered part of your taxable estate.

 A trust can also be used to avoid paying the federal gift tax, which allows you to give money to your kids or grandkids.
-Any money above $15,000 is taxed, but a trust allows you to gift more money tax-free.
-These examples are just the tip of the iceberg of what trusts can do to minimize or even avoid taxes.
+Any money above $15,000 is taxed, but they allows you to gift more money tax-free.
+These examples are just the tip of the iceberg of what they can do to minimize or even avoid taxes.

 4. Protecting Beneficiaries With Disabilities